Anthony Annan: Start

-Annan signed for the Norwegian club Start on 26 January 2007, after a very promising career in Ghana with his local club Accra Hearts of Oak.
-It came after when he made his last training at Hearts of Oak.
+Annan signed for the Norwegian club Start on 26 January 2007, after a promising career in Ghana with his local club Accra Hearts of Oak.
+It came after he made his last training at Hearts of Oak.

 Annan made his Start debut, in the opening game of the season, where he made his first start and played 74 minutes before being substituted, in a 4–2 loss against Aalesunds.
 He quickly established himself as a first team regular during I.K.
 Start's preseason games, and showed skills both on and off the ball.
 Unfortunately he was plagued by injury and illness during the first part of the 2007 season, and did not gain trust from then head coach Benny Lennartson in the important final games to avoid relegation.

 After Start got relegated during the 2007 season, he joined Stabæk on loan until August 2008 despite signing a contract with them.
 Annan made his Stabæk debut, in the opening game of the season, where he started and played the whole game, in a 0–0 draw against Molde.
 After being away from the Stabæk, due to international commitment and injury, Annan made his return to the first team for a month, only to be sent-off, in a 2–1 loss against Vålerenga on 6 July 2008, for which he received a two match suspension.
 After making his return from suspension, Annan made a handful of appearances in his final month at the club before cutting his spell at the club to join Rosenborg.

 He had been playing well in the heart of midfield as Stabæk went unbeaten in an impressive opening half of the season.
 Stabæk hinted that they want to buy him from Start, but Start stated that they would have to pay a "European transfer-fee".
 Instead, Annan claimed that several "big" clubs had approached his agent and that he would leave Norway during the summer.
 On 1 August 2008, it was revealed that Annan would be travelling to England for a trial with Blackburn Rovers.
 After impressing Paul Ince and the Blackburn coaching staff immensely, while on trial, he was sent back to his club to play in one more competitive game where the Blackburn Rovers scouts were to watch and report back on whether or not to complete the signing.
 However, the club decided against signing Annan.
 Nevertheless, he continued to be linked around Europe, such as, Arsenal, Manchester United, Racing Santander, A.C.
 Milan and Atlético Madrid.